 Accessibility APIs are a set of Android APIs that are the basis for building applications to enhance user interfaces to support users with disabilities or users who are temporarily unable to fully interact with a device.
 Accessibility APIs include AccessibilityService and AccessibilityEvent.
 In this study, Accessibility APIs are abbreviated as ‘AS APIs.’
 Android developer's documentation says that \emph{“the ability for you to build and deploy accessibility services was introduced with Android 1.6 (API Level 4) and received significant improvements with Android 4.0 (API Level 14)”}~\cite{Createyourownaccessibilityservice}.
-Further, \emph{“Accessibility services should only be used to assist users with disabilities (e.g., visually impaired people) in using Android devices and apps”} as per Android developers documentation ~\cite{AccessibilityService}.
-In addition, Google Android provides an application made with standard AS API (e.g., TalkBack), which is an assistive technology with functions such as screen touch, voice, Braille-based screen reader, speaker-based voice, and vibration ~\cite{TalkBack}.
+Further, \emph{“Accessibility services should only be used to assist users with disabilities (e.g., visually impaired people) in using Android devices and apps”} as per Android developer's documentation~\cite{AccessibilityService}.
+Besides, Google Android provides an application made with standard AS API (e.g., TalkBack), an assistive technology with functions such as screen touch, voice, Braille-based screen reader, speaker-based voice, and vibration~\cite{TalkBack}.
 For research purposes, AS API has been widely used to collect fine-grained data related to the user interaction data (e.g., types of interactions and app usage status), which provides useful information for behavior analysis.